diskoverdata/diskover-docs/source_files/user_advanced_tags.md

 G) **Apply tags to**: Choices of applying tags [non-recursively or recursively](#recursive).

-> **Non-recursive**: Will apply tags to the next level of sub-directories and/or files of the selected directory.
+> **Non-recursive**: Will only apply tags to the next level of sub-directories and/or files of the selected directory.
 >
 > **Recursive**: Will apply tags to the all next levels of sub-directories and/or files of the selected directory.